-(b) Calculate available capacity by subtracting from the total capacity the sum

-(1) The demand for each public facility and service created by existing oil and gas project;

-- (2) The demand for each public facility created by the anticipated completion of committed oil and gas project pipeline projects; and - (3) The demand for each public facility created by the anticipated completion of the proposed oil and gas project under consideration for determination.
+- (a) Calculate total capacity by adding together the total capacity of each public facility and service. - (b) Calculate available capacity by subtracting from the total capacity the sum of: - (1) The demand for each public facility and service created by existing oil and gas project; - (2) The demand for each public facility created by the anticipated completion of committed oil and gas project pipeline projects; and - (3) The demand for each public facility created by the anticipated completion of the proposed oil and gas project under consideration for determination.